-Also allowed are two Dynaranges that are dependent on each other, i.e., subset of inner DynaRange refers to outer DynaRange.
+Also allowed are two DynaRanges that are dependent on each other, i.e., the subset of the inner DynaRange refers to the outer DynaRange.
 Note that when referring from the formula of the dependent DynaRange to its “parent”, you have to use the parent’s name (for example, “DynaRange1”), not a cell reference.
 Cell references in DynaRange source formulas are static, meaning they are not rewritten as the DynaRange expands.

 In the typical scenario, the two DynaRanges have the same direction.
 You should avoided having either the right-side or the bottom edges of DynaRanges that move in the same direction “touch” each other.